 If the stain is not budging at all or is oily, create a new cleaning solution of one tablespoon of ammonia and two cups warm water.
 Follow the same sponging steps, using the ammonia solution.
 Again, always work from the outside edge of the stain toward the center.

 For sweet potato stains on most upholstery, follow the same cleaning method as for carpets but take extra care not to over-wet the fabric.
-If the upholstery fabric is silk or vintage, consult a professional cleaner to prevent damaging the fabric.
+If the upholstery fabric is silk or vintage, consult a professional cleaner to prevent damaging the fabric or if you need more stain removal tips.